 F1 and F2 staff work closely together to support the transition of children into F2.
-This support includes visits to the building and F2 classrooms and visits for lunch.
+Support is also put in place for the transition from F2 to Year 1 as children move from the annexe to the main school building.
+This support includes visits to the building and Y1 classrooms and visits for lunch.
 Transitions to schools are supported and pupils are accompanied by school staff when appropriate.
 Links with the receiving school are established and enhanced transition provision especially for Year 6 pupils, can be arranged.